-58 Figure 13 describes the proportion of total flood volume contained in each of the model inputs from 9 January to 16 January inclusive (a period covering the majority of Wivenhoe Dam releases until the point where discharge was reduced after the sustained release of about 3,500 m/s)..
+58 Figure 13 describes the proportion of total flood volume contained in each of the model inputs.
 Wivenhoe Dam releases constitute the greatest proportion of overall flow at 59%.
 Other inflows upstream of Mt Crosby account for 27%, the Bremer River inputs 10% and miscellaneous others account for the residual 4%.
-The bulk of the Wivenhoe Dam discharge was released after the flood peak, so these proportions are indicative of the total amount of flood runoff received from each of the tributaries, rather than the contribution to the flood peak